 It is presumed that the sex worker, sex work service provider or manager knew about the infection unless they believed on reasonable grounds that regular blood tests and swab tests have been conducted and there was no sexually transmissible infection.

 Sex workers must undertake blood tests every three months for HIV and other sexually transmissible infections.
 Regular swab tests are also required; a definite time period has not been clarified but will be published in the Victoria Government Gazette.
 A medical certificate is proof of these tests and the results.

 - have sufficient lighting to enable sex workers to check for readily evident signs of sexually transmissible infection;

 - have a safer-sex sign containing an illustration that depicts the whole or a portion of an adult male wearing a condom.

-Not complying with these requirements is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious).; the penalty for each breach is up to 40 pu.
+Not complying with these requirements is an offence; the penalty for each breach is up to 40 pu.

 Escort agencies must provide sex workers with a free supply of condoms and water-based lubricant.